Pratikn03/Cis380/docs/guides/demo.md

-# OmniChatX Demo (5 Minutes)
+# SentinelForge Demo (5 Minutes)

-Use this walkthrough when you want to demo OmniChatX quickly (API + UI).
+Use this walkthrough when you want to demo SentinelForge quickly (API + UI).

 ## 1. Start the backend